-Before this offering, there has not been a public market for our ordinary shares or the ADSs, and while we intend to apply to list the ADSs on the , we cannot assure you that a significant public market for the ADSs will develop or be sustained after this offering.
+Before this offering, there has not been a public market for our ordinary shares or the ADSs, and while the ADSs have been approved for listing on the Nasdaq Global Select Market, we cannot assure you that a significant public market for the ADSs will develop or be sustained after this offering.
 We do not expect that an active trading market will develop for our ordinary shares not represented by the ADSs.
 Future sales of substantial amounts of our ordinary shares or ADSs in the public markets after this offering, or the perception that such sales may occur, could adversely affect market prices prevailing from time to time.